UCLALibrary/foundations/modules/key-ideas/_posts/2000-01-06-what-is-missing.md

   <div class="card-body">
     <h3 class="card-title">Share your concept map with a member of your team.</h3>
     <p class="card-text">Be sure to highlight new key ideas that you added to your map that we have not fully addressed in this mini-course.</p>
+    <h3>Add a comment on what we're missing below.</h3>
+    <p>Help us improve this course by adding your suggestions for key ideas to the comment thread below.
+Happy with what you have learned so far?
+You can also use the comments to let us know what you have appreciated about this mini-course!</p>
     <!--
     <ul>
         <li>An optional list of steps</li>